a balloon carrying a smartphone.

 Why change your location on Google Chrome?

-Statistically speaking, you’re using Google Chrome right now.
-As your primary browser, it uses your geolocation data to customize your internet experience, making it more suited to your region.
+Statistically speaking, you’re probably using Google Chrome right now.
+As your primary browser, it uses geolocation data to customize your internet experience, making it more suited to your region.

-• Location masking: commercials and even scams can be targeted to your location.
+• Location masking: ads and even scams can be targeted to your location.
 But if you’re supplying inaccurate data, they can’t target you.
-Also, it’s a lot harder to fall for a scam delivered in a language you don’t understand.
+Also, it’s much harder to fall for a scam delivered in a language you don’t understand;

-• Beating price discrimination: businesses realize that they may need (read: want) to adjust prices based on their customer’s country.
+• Beating price discrimination: businesses often adjust prices based on their customer’s place of residency.
 Sometimes, it means making them higher just because the customer lives in a more prosperous country.
-Now, as the customer, you would probably like to avoid that.
-If only there was a way to change your online location…
+Now, as the customer, you would probably like to avoid that — and you can do so by changing your online location;

-• Testing your apps: website and extension creators can be interested in testing location-based settings without becoming globe-trotting adventurers.
-Swapping the location is a function that serves that specific need.
+• Testing your apps: website and extension creators may be interested in testing location-based settings without going on an international trip.
+Swapping the online location on Google Chrome serves that specific need.

-Now, to make Google Chrome do our geographic bidding…
+Let’s see how to make Google Chrome do your geographic bidding.

-How to change your location on Google Chrome on PC or Mac
+How to change your location on Google Chrome on a PC or Mac

 You’re likely using Google Chrome more often than Google itself.
 So here are some tips for those with Chrome on a PC or Mac.

-The only way to change your actual location to a different location by using Google’s own tools involves messing with the developer settings.
-It’s easier than it sounds!
+The only way to change your actual location is to set your Google Chrome location manually.
+You can do this by using Google’s own tools, which involves messing with the developer settings.
+Don’t worry, it’s easier than it sounds!

-1. Open a Chrome tab and press CTRL+Shift+I to enter the inspection mode.
+1. Open a Chrome tab and press CTRL+Shift+I to enter inspection mode.

 A screenshot of an open Chrome tab of this blog post in inspection mode